Jeiwan/uniswapv3-book/src/milestone_2/generalize-swapping.md

     ...
 ```

-In `swap` function, we add two new parameters: `zeroForOne` and `amountSpecified`. `zeroForOne` is the flag that controls swap direction: when `true`, `token0` is traded in for `token1`; when `false,` it's the opposite.
-For example, if `token0` is ETH and `token1` is USDC, setting `zeroForOne` to `true` means buying USDC for ETH. `amountSpecified` is the amount of tokens user wants to sell.
+In the `swap` function, we add two new parameters: `zeroForOne` and `amountSpecified`. `zeroForOne` is the flag that controls swap direction: when `true`, `token0` is traded in for `token1`; when `false,` it's the opposite.
+For example, if `token0` is ETH and `token1` is USDC, setting `zeroForOne` to `true` means buying USDC for ETH. `amountSpecified` is the number of tokens the user wants to sell.

 ## Filling Orders

-Since, in Uniswap V3, liquidity is stored in multiple price ranges, Pool contract needs to find all liquidity that's required to "fill an order" from user.
-This is done via iterating over initialized ticks in a direction chosen by user.
+Since, in Uniswap V3, liquidity is stored in multiple price ranges, the Pool contract needs to find all liquidity that's required to "fill an order" from the user.
+This is done via iterating over initialized ticks in a direction chosen by the user.

 Before continuing, we need to define two new structures:
 ```solidity